Services

 Handlers

 Handlers define how the service will handle incoming connections and forward traffic from the Internet to your app.
-For example, you can configure a service to terminate TLS connections, redirect HTTP traffic, or enable HTTP mode for load balancing.
+For example, you can configure a service to end TLS connections, redirect HTTP traffic, or enable HTTP mode for load balancing.
 You configure the handlers for every published service port individually.

 Currently, there are 3 supported handlers: